tj/n/README.md

     export N_PREFIX=$HOME/.n
     export PATH=$N_PREFIX/bin:$PATH

-`n` defaults to using xz compressed node tarballs for the download if it is likely tar on the system supports xz decompression.
+`n` defaults to using xz compressed Node.js tarballs for the download if it is likely tar on the system supports xz decompression.
 You can override the automatic choice by setting an environment variable to zero or non-zero:

     export N_USE_XZ=0 # to disable